jsiek/abstract-binding-trees/README.md

     ⟪ σ ⟫ (N [ M ]) ≡ (⟪ exts σ ⟫ N) [ ⟪ σ ⟫ M ]         (commute-subst)

-The proof of this theorem is somewhat long and technical, so it is nice to reuse this theorem instead of having to prove it yourself.
+Setting up all the infrastructure necessary to prove this theorem is a fair bit of work, so it is nice to reuse this theorem instead of having to prove it yourself.

 The need for a slightly different property, shown below, arises in proofs based on logical relations.
 A simultaneous substitution